Regional Rail trains will run at slower speeds all week due to the deep freeze

 PHILADELPHIA (KYW Newsradio) — Sunday’s winter storm brought more than 9 inches of snow to Philadelphia and even more to neighboring suburbs.
-SEPTA is working to gradually restore Regional Rail lines on Monday, but even as service resumes this week, it will be slower than usual.
+SEPTA said Regional Rail will return to its normal weekday schedule, but even as service resumes this week, it will be slower than usual.

 “The cold weather can really wreak havoc on our infrastructure,” especially on the Regional Rail, said SEPTA spokesman Andrew Busch.

-Those lines will be running about 10 miles an hour slower due to the sub-freezing temperatures forecast all week.
-He said tracks can contract in these temps and are more prone to damage, so trains are reducing speeds as a precaution — which can add 10 to 15 minutes to your trip.
+Those lines will be running about ten miles an hour slower due to the sub-freezing temperatures forecast all week.
+He said tracks can contract in these temps and are more prone to damage, so trains are reducing speeds as a precaution — which can add ten to 15 minutes to your trip.

 “We do have warmers on the switches, so that helps.
 But when you get cold this extreme, the warmers often can’t completely keep up,” he said.